DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Method

 \textbf{Strength-based boundary refinement.} The projected boundaries $\mathcal{B}_v$ may produce video segments shorter than the minimum required by interleaved spatial-temporal compression ($2K$ tokens, i.e., two frames).
 To resolve this, we apply a greedy refinement: each inner boundary $b_i^v$ is assigned a strength $p_{b_i^a}^{\text{boundary}}$ from its corresponding audio position.
 We sort inner boundaries by strength in descending order and greedily insert them into the final set $\mathcal{B}_v^*$, initialized as $\{0, N_v\}$.
 A boundary is accepted only if both adjacent segments exceed $2K$ tokens:

 where $b_{\text{left}}$ and $b_{\text{right}}$ are the nearest existing boundaries in $\mathcal{B}_v^*$.
-By prioritizing the strongest boundaries (highest $p^{\text{boundary}}$) rather than arbitrarily dropping boundaries, this greedy strategy maximally preserves the most semantically meaningful transitions while ensuring all segments are large enough for the interleaved spatial-temporal compression that follows.
+By prioritizing the strongest audio-indicated boundaries (highest $p^{\text{boundary}}$) rather than arbitrarily dropping boundaries, this greedy strategy preserves the most reliable temporal priors while ensuring all segments are large enough for the interleaved spatial-temporal compression that follows.
+DASH compresses each segment independently from the original encoder embeddings; compressed outputs from earlier segments are not used to determine later boundaries or later token features.